Apricot Bliss Balls

 Variations

-To keep them fresh and delicious, be sure to store them in an airtight container.
-You don't have to store them in the fridge, although I think that they have a bit better texture when they're chilled.
+Store them in an airtight container.
+You don’t have to store them in the fridge, although I think that they have a bit better texture when they’re chilled.
+They will last 2-3 days at room temperature or 1-2 weeks in the refrigerator.

-If you want to place them in the freezer, go for it.
-My trick to keeping them fresh is to wrap them in saran wrap and then store them in a plastic bag.
+You can also freeze them.
+My trick to keeping them fresh is to wrap them in plastic wrap and then store them in a plastic bag in the freezer.

 To thaw them quickly, just set them out at room temperature for about 10 minutes or move them to the fridge to start the thawing process.
 It should only take a few minutes for them to be soft and chewy.